 Where the ground permits, hemp’s strong roots descend for three feet or more.
 The roots anchor and protect the soil from runoff, building and preserving topsoil and subsoil structures similar to those of forests.
 Moreover, hemp does not exhaust the soil.
 Its plants shed their leaves all through the growing season, adding rich organic matter to the topsoil and helping it retain moisture and leaving the soil in excellent condition for any succeeding crop.

 In addition, due to its unique plant structure it can grow with 1/4 less water compared to cotton and the fibres obtained from hemp are 4 time more durable than cotton fibres.

-When blended with other fibres, it easily incorporates the desirable qualities of both textiles.
-The soft elasticity of cotton or the smooth texture of silk combined with the natural strength of hemp creates a whole new category of fabrics.
+Hemp blended with other fibres easily incorporates the desirable qualities of the mixture.
+The flexibility of cotton or the smooth texture of silk combined with the natural strength of hemp creates a whole new category of fabrics.